ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 in the current ASPIRE release.  ``DefaultClassAvgSource`` takes a version string, such as ``11.0`` which will return a specific configuration.
-This version should allow users to perform a similar experiment across release as ASPIRE implements improved method.
+This version should allow users to perform a similar experiment across releases as ASPIRE implements improved methods.
 When a version is not provided, ``DefaultClassAvgSource`` defaults to the latest version available.

 Classifiers
 ***********

-Classifiers take an image ``Source`` and attempts to classify into ``classes`` that identify images have similar viewing angles up to reflection.
+Classifiers take an image ``Source`` and attempts to classify into ``classes`` that identify images with similar viewing angles up to reflection.
 All ``Class2D`` instances are expected to implement a ``classify`` method which returns ``(classes, reflections, distances)``.
 The three returned variables are expected to be 2D Numpy arrays in a neighbor network format having shape ``(n_classes, n_nbors)``.
-So to retrieve the input source indices for the first classes' neighbors, we would want ``classes[0,:]``.
+So to retrieve the input source indices for the first class's neighbors, we would want ``classes[0,:]``.
 The first class index should be the base image used for classification.
 So we would expect ``classes[0,0]`` to be ``input_src.images[0]``.